Skip to contents

 position

-Position adjustment. ggswim accepts either "stack", or "identity" depending on the use case.
-Default "identity".
+Position adjustment. ggswim accepts either "stack" or "identity" depending on the use case.
+Default is "identity".

 ...